Perfects locations for small ceremonies in MN

 There is also different level of intimacy; from a small group of 20 guests (inner circle of family + best friends), to a small group of 10, and no guests at all (called an elopement).

 Of course you could rent a very beautiful and expensive wedding venue which would work great for pictures.
 But it might not make sense from an economic point of view.
-What’s more, much of couples who voluntarily decided to have a small wedding in order to save money.
+What’s more, many couples voluntarily decide to have a small wedding in order to save money.

 So here, we will focus on free or (affordable) locations to host an intimate or elopement ceremony.